Terrament is building solid-mass, modular gravity storage. But our story starts with water.

-Terrament was born out of curiosity and a growing concern about climate change.
-It started as a blog post about an old but neglected technology called Underground Pumped Hydro Storage, or UPHS.
+Terrament's design was inspired by our research about the history of pumped hydro storage, and more specfically, with the question: Can gravity storage achieve more height by digging deep underground?
+This question led to a blog post about an old but neglected technology called Underground Pumped Hydro Storage, or UPHS.
 Over the summer of 2019, my fascination for this technology escalated into a 70 page feasibility study of UPHS.

 Drawing from US government research, our UPHS white paper explained why the “UPHS concept is technically feasible and economically viable.”
 Further, we contextualized this past research to demonstrate that building a UHPS installation today would be more feasible than ever due to low interest rates, improved mining technology, and an accelerating demand for large-scale energy storage driven by climate change.
 We estimated that over a 20-40 year project lifespan, UPHS could be an order of magnitude cheaper than Li-ion battery technology built today.